itsbio/gamepot-docs/en/gamepot_android.md

 });
 ```

-### Provide items
+#### Provide items

-When a coupon is successfully used, request an item from the developer server by using the Server to server api.
+When a coupon is used successfully, request an item from the developer server by using the Server to server api.

 Refer to `Item` in `Server to server api` to implement this.

-## Push On/Off
+### Push on/off

 You can turn each of the following three push notifications on or off: All, Night and Ad.

-> The developer should implement the UI to turn push notifications on or off.
+> The developer must implement the UI to turn push notifications on or off.

 ```java
 import io.gamepot.common.GamePot;